Virtue signalling

-Virtue signalling is the act of expressing opinions or stances that align with popular moral values, often through social media, with the intent of demonstrating one's good character.
-The term virtue signalling is frequently used pejoratively to suggest that the person is more concerned with appearing virtuous than with actually supporting the cause or belief in question.
+Virtue signalling is a pejorative neologism for the expression of a moral viewpoint with the intent of communicating good character, frequently used to suggest hypocrisy.
 An accusation of virtue signalling can be applied to both individuals and companies.

-Critics argue that virtue signalling is often meant to gain social approval without taking meaningful action, such as in greenwashing, where companies exaggerate their environmental commitments.
+Virtue signalling often describes behaviour meant to gain social approval without taking meaningful action, such as in greenwashing, where companies exaggerate their environmental commitments.
 On social media, large movements such as Blackout Tuesday were accused of lacking substance, and celebrities or public figures are frequently charged with virtue signalling when their actions seem disconnected from their public stances.
 However, some argue that these expressions of outrage or moral alignment may reflect genuine concern, and that accusing others of virtue signalling can itself be a form of signalling.
 This inverse concept has been described as vice signalling and refers to the public promotion of negative or controversial views to appear tough, pragmatic, or rebellious, often for political or social capital.

 Definition and usage

 According to the Cambridge Dictionary, virtue signalling is "an attempt to show other people that you are a good person, for example by expressing opinions that will be acceptable to them, especially on social media... indicating that one has virtue merely by expressing disgust or favour for certain political ideas or cultural happenings".
-The expression is often used to imply by the user that the virtue being signalled is exaggerated or insincere.
+The expression is often used to imply that the virtue being signalled is exaggerated or insincere.

 The concept of virtue signalling is most often used by those on the political right to denigrate the behaviour of those on the political left.
 It is similar to the idea of grandstanding.
 One practice sometimes cited as an example of virtue signalling is greenwashing, when a company deceptively claims or suggests that its products or policies are more environmentally friendly than they actually are.
 Some sustainability advocates have suggested ecological virtue signalling by corporations is not necessarily negative, as long as it is accompanied by taking responsibility for past environmental harms.
 Merriam-Webster editor Emily Brewster has likened virtue signalling to the term humblebragging.